Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

 **What this means for your team:**
 - **Visibility:** every team can now see what's in their apps.
-- **Proactive security:** vulnerabilities are caught earlier in the development cycle.
+- **Proactive security:** the pipeline catches vulnerabilities earlier in the development cycle.
 - **Compliance:** the organization is better positioned to meet evolving software supply chain security regulations.